kefahi/edraj/edraj.md

 # The challenge

 <img src="images/quote2.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">
-###	_One app/service to handle most of the user content management and communication needs (private/shared/public) as opposed to the scattered Social media outlets and user managed content options, and the key qualities for that Next-gen app to succeed._
+###	_One app/service to handle most of the user content management and communication needs (private/shared/public) as opposed to the scattered Social media outlets and user managed content options in addition to figuring the key qualities for that Next-gen app to succeed._

 +++